 An alternative approach is to dynamically adjust the delay in the 5G network in accordance with the total delay incurred elsewhere on the end-to-end path.
 The delay on a Wi-Fi link may change over time depending on the interference generated by other nearby Wi-Fi networks operating on the same frequency.
 Similarly, the delay between the UPF and the application server depends on the location of this selected UPF and the network congestion level.
 Therefore, measurements may be used to estimate these time-varying delays on the non-5G segments.

+For delay measurement, it is important that the measured delay is representative of the delay to be experienced by the data packets.
+Delay measurements based on delay measurement messages such as the ping message (ICMP Echo and Echo Reply) may not accurately reflect the delay experienced by the data packets for two reasons: (1) the delay measurement message uses a protocol number (e.g., 1 for ping) that is different from the protocol number for the data packet (e.g., 17 if the data packet is sent with RTP/UDP), resulting in different IP 5-tuples and consequently different QoS treatment in the communication network; (2) the packet size of a delay measurement typically is much smaller than that of a data packet, resulting in different transmission delays which are part of the overall delay.

 There are two ways to measure the latency and they fill in the details for step 10 in Figure 5.2-5 in clause 5.2.